Derriford Hospital: History

 In 1950, there was a proposal for a single hospital for the Plymouth area.
 The regional hospital board decided that this would be built at Derriford, at the cost of £2 million.
 The planned hospital was expected to have around 900 beds, and would be built service by service as the other hospitals around Plymouth are closed.
 After all services transferred from Plymouth General Hospital and renal services started transferring from the Freedom Fields Hospital, Derriford Hospital officially opened in 1981 and became the primary hospital in Plymouth.
 When it opened, two wards were allocated to create a school for hospitalised children.
 The school continued to provide education for 30 years until it was replaced by the newly opened Plymouth Hospital and Outreach School in 2011.

 In August 2011, a purpose-built dialysis unit was added to the hospital.
 In 2012, the Peninsula Trauma Centre opened, designated nationally as a major trauma centre, receiving 400 patients by air ambulance each year.
 In 2015, a new helipad was built at a cost of £1.7M.
 The helipad is large enough to accept search and rescue helicopters, and was the first in the region to allow night time landings.

 In 2022, the helipad was subject of a major incident when a woman was killed by a HM Coastguard helicopter.
 One woman was also seriously injured.

 Facilities

-Derriford is a teaching hospital, linked to the Peninsula Medical School, and has a Ministry of Defence Hospital Unit integrated into the facility, with military personnel working in medical roles.
-The hospital includes specialist services, including pancreatic cancer surgery, plastic surgery and neonatal intensive care.
+Derriford hospital is the regional (tertiary) centre in Devon and Cornwall for Adult Cardiothoracic (Heart and Lung) surgery and Neurosurgery.

 In 2016, more than 48,000 people used the hospital each week, accessing 900 beds and 1,000 car parking spaces.
 The bus terminal at the hospital is the second largest in Plymouth.